 You can record your income and expenses over the tax year either on a Cash Basis (ie when money actually enters and leaves your business, whether cash, card payment or cheque) or by using ‘traditional accounting’ methods (ie accruals basis – recording income and expenses when you invoice your customers or receive a bill).
 The choice is yours.

-If you choose to use the Cash Basis scheme, when you send your 2013-2014 Self Assessment return, you tick the Cash Basis box on the form.
+If you choose to use the cash basis scheme, when you send your self-assessment return, tick the cash basis box on the form.

 Self-employed businesses (ie sole traders and partnerships – not limited companies or limited liability partnerships) can use fixed rates (‘Simplified Expenses’) to calculate how much they can claim for certain common types of business expenses if business and private use is mixed.